 Born in San Diego, raised in Guadalajara and educated at the University of Miami, Martínez possesses a globe-trotting, effusive air much like that of her guests: They speak multiple languages, love art and are open to rich cultural experiences, which is an extension of what Anónimo offers.
 The Oaxaca auction—sandwiched between a welcome party and a desert dinner under the stars in partnership with Mezcal Amores—was rife with moments that thoughtfully enveloped the guests into the local culture.
 “We want soulful content,” Martínez declares.
 “We don’t want to be cookie-cutter.”
 The next version, the Botanical Edition, will take place in the botanical gardens of Mexico City in October.

-Photography Courtesy Of: bottle and desert art photos by Maniel Zuniga; textile art photo courtesy of AnÓnimo
+Photography by: bottle and desert art photos by Maniel Zuniga; textile art photo courtesy of AnÓnimo